 During his illustrious thirty-year career, Ramos has served as play-by-play commentator for over 3,000 soccer matches, has covered seven FIFA World Cups (Mexico ’86, Italy ’90, USA ’94, France ’98, Korea Republic & Japan ’02, Germany ’06, South Africa ‘10), the 2003 Women’s World Cup and two Copa Americas and European Cups.
 One of the most gratifying moments in his career was providing play-by-play for the 1986 World Cup—the first-ever FIFA World Cup on Spanish-language radio in the U.S.

 A native of Uruguay, Ramos started out in the U.S. as a writer and editor for

 La Raza, one of Chicago’s leading Spanish-language newspapers.
-Prior to joining ESPN Deportes, Ramos worked at Fox Sports En Español where he produced and co-hosted Jorge Ramos en Vivo.
+Ramos later worked at Fox Sports en Español where he produced and co-hosted Jorge Ramos en Vivo.
 Prior to that, he was with Univision Radio, where he co-hosted the national radio soccer show Locura por el Fútbol.